AhmedSamy16/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c => prints a string in reverse followed by a new line.
 5-rev_string.c => reverses a string.
 6-puts2.c => prints every other charachter of a string.
+7-puts_half.c => prints the second half of a string.